 Wander at the beginning of "The Wanders" makes a good point in that he wanted to save the baby squirrel from whatever terrible thing was in the cave, so that nothing would happen to it.
 Being a baby, the squirrel's personality would be even more fragmented and underdeveloped, and Sylvia wouldn't necessarily have been able to invoke Flaw Exploitation the way she did when Wander's personality fragmented.
 That could have been Adult Fear there in trying and failing to save a baby from Cessation of Existence.

 In "The Show Stopper," no matter how hard Peepers and Sylvia try, they cannot stop Hater and Wander's concert.
-Wander is the hero, mind, and one of the few times he's in the wrong; but Sylvia cannot reason with him or stop him by force.
+Wander is the hero, mind, and this is one of the few times he's in the wrong; but Sylvia cannot reason with him or stop him by force.
 Just think of how dangerous Wander would be if he were like that ALL the time.

 In the same episode, we also have the In Memoriam issue; which means Sylvia is confirmed to have murdered some of those drummers.
 And since the rabbit-people were seemingly too exhausted to run after watching a concert for four days straight, they didn't run when the bombs hit.